opensearch-project/documentation-website/_observing-your-data/query-insights/query-metrics.md

 # Query metrics

 Query metrics involves comprehensive instrumentation along the search path to capture key [metrics](#metrics), such as aggregation types, query types, latency, and resource usage per query type.
-Open Telemetry (oTel) is the instrumentation framework.
-The telemetry data can be consumed using oTel metrics [exporters]({{site.url}}{{site.baseurl}}/observing-your-data/trace/distributed-tracing/#exporters).
+OpenTelemetry (OTel) is the instrumentation framework.
+The telemetry data can be consumed using OTel metrics [exporters]({{site.url}}{{site.baseurl}}/observing-your-data/trace/distributed-tracing/#exporters).

-## Configuring query metrics
+## Configuring query metric generation

-To configure query metrics, use the following steps.
+To configure query metric generation, use the following steps.

 ### Step 1: Install the Query Insights plugin